 To directly compare both approaches for predicting protein-protein interactions, we examined some of the interactions predicted by each approach using the other.
-We first examined significant interactions predicted with a high ranking score according to AlphaFold 2 (> 0.8, Fig. 4A).
-Of these, only the interaction between RNH-1.3 and RDE-3 was confidently predicted by AlphaFold 3, albeit with a lower score (0.85 for AF2 vs 0.68 for AF3).
-Aligning both predicted complexes using the RDE-3 protein revealed that both predictions are in good agreement (Fig. 4B and Movie S33).
+We first examined significant interactions predicted with a high ranking score according to AlphaFold 2 (>0.8, Figure 4A).
+Of these, only the interaction between RNH-1.3 and RDE-3 was confidently predicted by AlphaFold 3, albeit with a lower score (0.85 for AF 2 versus 0.68 for AF 3).
+Aligning both predicted complexes using the RDE-3 protein revealed that both predictions are in good agreement (Figure 4B and Supplementary Movie S33).
 We next considered two proteins, FBXB-97 and PIRE-4, for which multiple interactors were predicted by AlphaFold 2 with varying confidence.
-While AlphaFold 2 predicted interactions between PIRE-4 and 3 RNA regulators (ranking = 0.73, 0.70, and 0.61), and between FBXB-97 and 7 RNA regulators (ranking = 0.66, 0.67, 0.75, 0.78, 0.75, 0.77, and 0.76), AlphaFold 3 only predicted an interaction with RDE-3 for both proteins (Fig. 4C, ranking = 0.78 and 0.79).
-The RDE-3-interacting residues of FBXB-97 predicted by both approaches overlapped but those of PIRE-4 did not (Fig. 4C).
-Furthermore, aligning the predicted protein-protein complexes using RDE-3 showed a large discrepancy in the positions of the interacting partners in both cases (Fig. 4D, FBXB-97, left; PIRE-4, right, and Movies S34 and S35).
-Similarly, comparing the predictions for interactions between EGO-1 and W09B7.1 also revealed large discrepancies (Fig. 4E and Movie S36).
-While a region of interaction was predicted using AlphaFold 3 with PAE <5Å and distance <6Å (Fig. 4E, right), regions of interaction were only detectable using AlphaFold 2 when the maximal PAE allowed was increased to 10 (Fig. 4E, left).
-Even at this lower threshold for error, the predicted interacting regions differed between the two approaches (black ovals in Fig. 4 E).
+While AlphaFold 2 predicted interactions between PIRE-4 and 3 RNA regulators (ranking = 0.73, 0.70 and 0.61), and between FBXB-97 and 7 RNA regulators (ranking = 0.66, 0.67, 0.75, 0.78, 0.75, 0.77 and 0.76), AlphaFold 3 only predicted an interaction with RDE-3 for both proteins (Figure 4C, ranking = 0.78 and 0.79).
+The RDE-3-interacting residues of FBXB-97 predicted by both approaches overlapped but those of PIRE-4 did not (Figure 4C).
+Furthermore, aligning the predicted protein-protein complexes using RDE-3 showed a large discrepancy in the positions of the interacting partners in both cases (Figure 4D, FBXB-97, left; PIRE-4, right; and Supplementary Movies S34 and S35).
+Similarly, comparing the predictions for interactions between EGO-1 and